Don’t Let Your LSAT Score Get Delayed

 Unlike the multiple-choice portion of the LSAT, the Writing portion is not proctored by a live person.
 Instead, your session is video recorded and later reviewed.
 In many cases, videos are flagged for closer examination, which can delay their approval.
 LSAC says to plan for around three weeks of processing time.
 If you want to be sure to receive your score on time, don’t wait until after the test to do the Writing portion.

-Check our lessons on argumentative writing and writing sample.
+Sign up for free to access our lessons on argumentative writing and writing sample.

 Be sure to check out LSAC’s LSAT Argumentative Writing